-A parent who is unhappy with custody discussions should get child custody help from a specialized family law attorney.
-Client and lawyer will then work together to prepare a case for physical or, in some states, legal custody.
+A parent who is unhappy with custody discussions if they proceeded without an attorney should get child custody help from a specialized family law attorney to fix their parenting situation.
+Clients and lawyers will then work together to prepare a case for physical or, in some states, legal custody.

 Is Joint Physical Child Custody Possible?

-If the parents, after separating, will live far apart, the court usually grants sole physical custody to one parent.
+If the parents, after separating, will live far apart, the court usually grants primary physical custody to one parent.
 In many states, this parent, where the child will reside on a full-time basis, is called the “residential parent” or the “custodial parent.”
-This means that the child will live with this parent most of the time and the other parent will receive limited custody or visitation.
+This means that the child will live with this parent most of the time and the other parent will receive limited custody or visitation (also called “parenting time” in many states).
 This prevents the child from experiencing an unsettled life created by constantly traveling between parents.

-When one parent is awarded sole legal custody, that adult will have the authority to determine which school the child attends, the type of medical care the child receives, and the type of religion that will be practiced.
-If parents receive joint legal custody, they must make these decisions jointly, which requires them to cooperate.
-If one parent makes unilateral decisions, the other may request legal enforcement of the court order for joint legal custody.
+When one parent is awarded sole legal custody, that parent will have the authority to determine which school the child attends, the type of medical care the child receives, and the type of religion that will be practiced.
+The parent making those decisions though still needs to notify the other parent of his/her decision.

 Though each parent may agree to particular custody arrangements when divorcing, one or both may change their feelings over time.
 If this happens, a family law attorney can help the dissenting parent present the issue to the court in an attempt to alter the custody arrangement.
 Many states have guidelines for how this proceeds.
 Guidelines might be that the parents need to wait 2-years first, unless there is a “substantial change in circumstances” that makes waiting not an option.
 Other guidelines are requiring parents to attend mediation to resolve their dispute first, and then filing a motion to appear back in court.

 Next Steps to Fight for Custody During a Divorce